dymmond/esmerald/docs/en/docs/middleware/middleware.md

 For those coming from a more enforced typed language like Java or C#, a protocol is the python equivalent to an interface.

-The `MiddlewareProtocol` is simply an interface to build middlewares for **Esmerald** by enforcing the implementation of the `__init__` and the `async def __call__`.
+The `MiddlewareProtocol` is simply an interface to build middlewares for **Ravyn** by enforcing the implementation of the `__init__` and the `async def __call__`.

-In the case of Esmerald configurations, a `config` parameter is declared and passed in the `__init__` but this is not enforced on a protocol level but on a subclass level, the middleware itself.
+In the case of Ravyn configurations, a `config` parameter is declared and passed in the `__init__` but this is not enforced on a protocol level but on a subclass level, the middleware itself.

 Enforcing this protocol also aligns with writing